 To download a PDF copy of this article – click here.

-In this article we will examine Old Testament and New Testament prophecies predicting the concurrence of the rapture with the second advent of Christ.
+In this article we will examine Old Testament and New Testament prophecies predicting the concurrence of the post-tribulation rapture with the second advent of Christ.
 The goal will be to achieve a time sequence understanding of the resurrection of the dead and events mentioned in the tribulation and wrath periods.
 Thirty-six different second advent passages will be examined with a focus of aligning repeated themes and elements to obtain the prize that awaits completion of this study.

 First, some initial terms need to be stated for background purposes:

 Second “coming” and “advent” are interchangeable event terms that define the future appearance of Christ to save the saints and wipe out the wicked.

 “Rapture” and “resurrection” at the second coming are related terms in this article since the resurrection of the dead occurs at the rapture.
 However, rapture has a broader meaning.
 Rapture means to be “snatched” in salvation terms within eschatology (i.e. “grabbed” by Christ to be saved from fire or death).
 There is no event found in the biblical text where salvation of living saints on earth at Christ’s coming is separated in time from salvation of departed saints.
 Rapture will be the preferred term to include the transformation of the living (Philippians 3:20-21) and the resurrection of the dead (1 Corinthians 15:51-53).
 Salvation occurs at the rapture.
 It means eternal life in a new body.

 A “post-trib” rapture also means that salvation occurs at the second advent, except it associated to the end of the 3.5-year Great Tribulation Period mentioned in Daniel and Revelation.
 It is fulfillment of being saved today – 2 Corinthians 5:1-5, Ephesians 1:13-14.